JohnSnowLabs/spark-nlp/docs/_posts/2020-09-21-ner_human_phenotype_go_clinical_en.md

 ---

 ## Description
-Automatically detect normalized mentions of genes (go) and human phenotypes (hp) in medical text using Spark NLP for Healthcare pretrained models.
+This model can we used to detect normalized mentions of genes (go) and human phenotypes (hp) in medical text.

-{:.h2_title}
-## Predicted Entities
-GO, HP
+## Predicted Entities: GO, HP

 {:.btn-box}
 [Live Demo](https://demo.johnsnowlabs.com/healthcare/NER_HUMAN_PHENOTYPE_GO_CLINICAL/){:.button.button-orange}
 [Open in Colab](https://colab.research.google.com/github/JohnSnowLabs/spark-nlp-workshop/blob/master/tutorials/streamlit_notebooks/healthcare/NER_HUMAN_PHENOTYPE_GO_CLINICAL.ipynb){:.button.button-orange.button-orange-trans.co.button-icon}[Download](https://s3.amazonaws.com/auxdata.johnsnowlabs.com/clinical/models/ner_human_phenotype_gene_clinical_en_2.5.5_2.4_1598558253840.zip){:.button.button-orange.button-orange-trans.arr.button-icon}
 ## How to use

 Use as part of an nlp pipeline with the following stages: DocumentAssembler, SentenceDetector, Tokenizer, WordEmbeddingsModel, NerDLModel.
 Add the NerConverter to the end of the pipeline to convert entity tokens into full entity chunks.